 In both cases, you’re at the mercy of other groups and you have no way of controlling how many surveys or groups that you can be part of.

 Thankfully, there is a much better way to make money with your opinions.

 This approach involves making your own website about a topic that you’re interested in and then using that site as a way to make money online.
 This approach is extremely powerful, and pretty easy since you can write whatever you want on your website.
 It's your digital real estate, so you can write any opinion you want on it.

 The internet is full of online opinions!

 After all, if you’re going to try and make money from your opinion, wouldn’t you rather talk about something that is actually interesting?
-You also get to help people find useful information online, and purchase good products.
-Helping people is a very fulfilling activity, and the foundation to every successful, long term business.
+You also get to help people find useful information online and purchase good products.
+Helping people is a very fulfilling activity, and the foundation of every successful, long term business.

 With a website, you are the one in control.